coreos/docs/os/provisioning.md

   discovery:                   https://discovery.etcd.io/<token>
 ```

-But what are `PUBLIC_IPV4` and `PRIVATE_IPV4`?
-These variables are populated from the environment in which Container Linux runs (e.g. EC2, Azure, GCE), assuming this metadata exists.
-In the default EC2 case, the `public_ipv4` and `local_ipv4` metadata would be used.
-On bare metal, this information cannot be reliably derived in a general manner, so these variables couldn't be used.
-In Azure, *either* the virtual IP or public IP could be used for the `PUBLIC_IPV4` and the dynamic IP would be used for the `PRIVATE_IPV4`.
-These are just a few examples.
-Given the many different environments in which Container Linux can run, it's difficult if not impossible to accurately determine these variables in every scenario.
+`PUBLIC_IPV4` and `PRIVATE_IPV4` are automatically populated from the environment in which Container Linux runs, if this metadata exists.
+Given the many different environments in which Container Linux can run, it's difficult if not impossible to accurately determine these variables in every instance.
+Be certain to check this value as a troubleshooting measure.

+For example, the default metadata for an EC2 environment would be used: `public_ipv4` and `local_ipv4`.
+On Azure, *either* the virtual IP or public IP could be used for the `PUBLIC_IPV4` (`ct` makes a best guess and uses the virtual IP, but this could change in the future), and the dynamic IP would be used for the `PRIVATE_IPV4`.
+On bare metal, this information cannot be reliably derived in a general manner, so these variables cannot be used.

-On top of this variable-expansion problem, it is very common for users to inadvertently write invalid configs.
-Instead of forcing users to waste time testing potentially invalid configs, the use of a transformation tool is instead encouraged.
+Because variable expansion is unpredictable and complex, and because it is also common for users to inadvertently write invalid configs, the use of a transformation tool is strongly encouraged.
 The default tool recommended for this task is the [Config Transpiler][ct] (ct for short).
-It is responsible for validating and transforming a Container Linux Config into the format that Container Linux can consume: the Ignition Config.
+The Config Transpiler will validate and transform a Container Linux Config into the format that Container Linux can consume: the Ignition Config.

 ## Ignition Config

-The Ignition Config is the configuration format consumed directly by Container Linux.
-Ignition, the utility in Container Linux responsible for provisioning the machine, actually fetches and executes the Ignition Config.
+Ignition, the utility in Container Linux responsible for provisioning the machine, fetches and executes the Ignition Config.
+Container Linux directly consumes the Ignition Config configuration format.

 Ignition Configs are mostly static, distro-agnostic, and meant to be generated by a machine rather than a human.
-While they can be written directly by users, it is highly discouraged due to the ease with which errors can be introduced.
-Instead of writing Ignition Configs directly, users are encouraged to use provisioning tools like [Matchbox][matchbox], which transparently translate Container Linux Configs to Ignition Configs, or use the Config Transpiler directly.
+While they can be written directly by users, it is highly discouraged due to the ease with which errors may be introduced.
+Rather than writing Ignition Configs directly, users are encouraged to use provisioning tools like [Matchbox][matchbox], which transparently translate Container Linux Configs to Ignition Configs, or to use the Config Transpiler itself.

 ![visual overview of the alternate ct workflows](img/ct-workflow.svg)

-As can be seen above, `ct` will typically only be manually invoked when users are manually provisioning machines.
+As shown in this diagram, `ct` is manually invoked only when users are manually provisioning machines.
 If a provisioning tool like Matchbox is used, `ct` will transparently be incorporated into the deployment pipeline.
-In this scenario, the user only needs to worry about preparing a Container Linux Config &mdash; Ignition and the Ignition Config are merely an implementation detail.
+In which case, the user only needs to prepare a Container Linux Config - Ignition and the Ignition Config are merely an implementation detail.

 ## Config Transpiler

 The Container Linux Config Transpiler abstracts the details of configuring Container Linux.
 It's responsible for transforming a Container Linux Config written by a user into an Ignition Config to be consumed by instances of Container Linux.

-To go back to the previous example of configuring etcd, the following config will configure an etcd cluster using the machine's public and private IP addresses:
+The following config will configure an etcd cluster using the machine's public and private IP addresses:

 ```container-linux-config:norender
 etcd: